hasan-kayan/Udemy_Coupon_Scrapper/README.md

 Before we start lets make a preparation.

-### NOTE : The code was previously prepared on the linux operating system, but it was organized according to windows.
+### NOTE : The code was previously prepared on the Linux operating system, but it was organized according to Windows.
 If you are going to run it on a Linux or Mac device, you need to make path arrangements.

 ## Prerequests

+- Python 3.11.2 or later version should be installed on your system.
+- Chrome driver only supports for 111 version, so be check your Chrome browser version.
+- Before you run the code you need to install all libraries, to do that I created a 'requirements.txt' file you cann call it at the terminal to install all needed libraries.
+How call 'requirements.txt' :
+    .
+Open your terminal
+    .Run this command : pip install -r requirements.txt